philpennock/sks_spider/README.md

 In fact, you don't even need the X-Real-IP pass-through, but set it up now and it'll be easier to deal with a future change which logs the origin IP.

+Note especially that, as suggested in the Overview above, we're only passing through the `/sks-peers` part of the namespace; this avoids exposing the `/debug` hierarchy, amongst others.

 License
 -------